DevJethava/RNPracticeRepo/src/globalscop/README.md

 # Used Tech in this Module

-To learn more about React Native, take a look at the following resources:
+To learn more about used tech, take a look at the following resources:

 - useReducer hook - for local state Management.
 - useContext hook - for global data store and share data betweek multiple screens.